Discover California

 No hotel comps, no tourism board deals.
 I pay full price and tell you what I actually think.

-An American traveler with a deep love for California — multiple trips, every season, from San Diego to the Redwoods.
+Scott and Jenice have explored California together — every season, every region, from San Diego to the Redwoods.

 Most California travel advice comes from bloggers who visited for a week.
-I've been returning for years — road-tripping the PCH, eating my way through every taco shop and wine room, and figuring out the logistics so you don't have to.
+California has been home since 1999 — Scott and Jenice road-trip the PCH, eat their way through every taco shop and wine room, and figure out the logistics so you don't have to.

 Explore by Interest